 Heat waves can be quite dangerous, especially when the public is not prepared.
 For example, in July 2012 over 8000 temperature records were broken in the United States, and many deaths were attributed to the heat waves.
-As discussed in figure 1, the 2003 heat wave in Europe killed approximately 70,000 people.
+As discussed in Figure 1, the 2003 heat wave in Europe killed approximately 70,000 people.
+In 2010 40,000 people in the Russian Federation were killed by a heatwave.

 Heat waves are the result of trapped air.
 Normally air circles the globe in large prevailing winds, however if it is trapped over one region it is allowed to warm to uncharacteristic temperatures due to sunlight.